 Nominations the reach the minimum scoring threshold shall be in effect for two years.
 Nominees who reach the threshold, but are not selected for the award the first year they are considered will be automatically reconsidered the following year.
 However, if a nomination is not updated with additional support materials or letters of support, it will not be held for review in the second year.
 Florida nominees not selected on second consideration will be dropped unless re-nominated in writing for another two years.

 Nominations received by October 1 will be presented to the Council at its winter meeting for preliminary review and discussion.
 The Council will study the nominations and select the individuals to be recommended for designation by the Secretary of State.
 A representative of the Florida Folklife Program will notify all those nominated after the council's recommendations have been approved.

 The Council will consider as outstanding folk artists who are well known, both within their cultural communities and beyond those communities, for eminence in a form of traditional expressive culture.
 The criteria for evaluation are excellence, authenticity, and significance within the particular artistic tradition.

 The Council will consider as folk cultural advocates those cultural interpreters, community leaders, and folklorists whose works have led to increased recognition, knowledge, aesthetic enjoyment, and cultural understanding of Florida folklife.
 The criteria for evaluation are quality, impact, and significance of a nominee's work to the folk traditions of the state.
 It is presumed that nominees will be living at the time of the nomination.
 Special posthumous awards, however, will be considered.

-Winners will be recognized at a special awards ceremony in Tallahassee.
+Winners will be recognized at a special awards ceremony.